 So if physics can show us the truth of universal order, then why do so many people choose to adhere to coincidence instead of synchronicity?

-I'll tell you why, stardust babe: because it's easier to shrug off the "randomness" of circumstances than to consider our role in its synchronistic occurrence.
+I'll tell you why, or at least what I think: it's because it's easier to shrug off the "randomness" of circumstances than to consider our role in its synchronistic occurrence.

-Why do you think you survived that/those experience(s)?
+Why do you think you survived that experience?

 Some people think it's god/gods/God what saved them.